HighlyCaffeinatedSloth/CS417-CPU-Semester-Project/README.md

 `./CS417SP file1.txt file2.txt`

-Basic file validation is done to ensure the given input actually exist.
+Basic validation is done to ensure the given input file actually exist.

+It is assumed if the file exists it is formatted correctly

 ###Input

 The program assumes the input data takes the form of temperatures in a txt file as folows: